embicoin/documents/python programming in Storj.md

     print(file+" is uploaded. key=\n"+key+"\n")
 ```

-This code creates a variable named "key", becase when downloading, format of key must be "<filehasah>?key=<key>".
+This code creates a variable named "key", because when downloading, format of key must be "<filehasah>?key=<key>".

 At the end, download API is
 ```